Search MENU

 How much money do I need to prepare before I leave home?

-You will need money for board or rent, bond, power, phone, food and travel costs.
-Decide when, how and with whom you are staying with before leaving, and what your long-term accommodation plan is.
-If you do not have a job or money, you will need to check if you can claim any benefits before leaving.
-Get in touch with your local Work and Income New Zealand (WINZ) office to see what you are entitled to before leaving.
-It’s not a good plan to wing it, that could leave you homeless.
+If you do not have a job or money, you will need to check whether you can claim any benefits before leaving.
+You can contact your local Work and Income (WINZ) office to see what you are entitled to before leaving.
+It is not a good plan to wing it, as that could leave you homeless.
+If you would like some advice, contact us.

 What can I take with me when I leave home?